How Much Home Can You Afford?

 Typically, lenders want your total debt load (mortgage + consumer debts) to be less than 36% of your gross income.
 Is yours higher than that?
 Then reconsider committing to a home loan.
 Your household income might be too low to buy.
 While you may have enough money for a down payment and closing costs, you may not earn enough to handle continuing costs like mortgage payments, homeowner insurance, association fees, and property taxes.

 Properly furnishing and maintaining a home may take more money than you think.
 Also consider if you plan on doing any work to renovate the property prior to moving in.
-The costs of home ownership can add up fast, it’s all the little things that ultimately add to your overall expense.
+The costs of homeownership can add up fast, it’s all the little things that ultimately add to your overall expense.
 There is also the cost of a home inspection, a highly recommended move before buying.

-If you have a credit score of 650 or less, a mortgage lender may demand a larger down payment or higher fees than you anticipate.
+If you have a credit score of 620 or less, a mortgage lender may demand a larger down payment or higher fees than you anticipate.
 If your score is below 600, you may be out of the running for a loan all together.
 FHA loans are an exception.
 Buyers with FICO scores below 600 have qualified for them.
 If you have spent less than two years at your job, that could also discourage a lender from issuing a mortgage to you.

 Is Buying a Home the Key to Moving up Economically?

 For some people, it’s an important step.
 Some real estate investors urge people to buy, if possible, rather than rent.
 Your decision to buy should not be made lightly or simply to keep up with your peers.
 In many situations it can prove to be a far better decision to rent rather than to buy.
-Do the math and think about how the commitment of owning a home aligns with your life and financial goals.

 The Bottom Line